 - Played by: Brooke Shields, David Chandler, Parker Bolek

 - The Alcoholic: Rita is always seen holding a beer bottle.
 Diaper Glossner acts like this despite being way too young to drink.

-- Betty and Veronica: Derrick was the Veronica to Daren's Betty.
+- Betty and Veronica: With respect to Sue, Derrick was the Veronica to Daren's Betty.

 - Dirty Coward: When faced with just a little retaliation from Frankie on Halloween, Rita turned tail and ran while cowering in fear.

 - Evil Counterpart: Whereas the Donahue's are the idyllic family Frankie wishes she could be like, the Glossners are what she wants to avoid becoming.

 - Forceful Kiss: Derrick does this to Sue repeatedly.

 - Freudian Excuse: Bill Glossner was a drug addict who went to jail leaving Rita to raise their troubled children herself.